 Cathianne is a theatre, film and TV writer and author based between Leeds, London and Manchester.
 Her practise is about researching hidden history and forgotten folklore to create modern fables that are relevant to today’s audience, aiming to tell stories that resonate across the years about ordinary but ultimately extraordinary people.

 Current/recent projects include 'Chloe and the Whale' a novel and a collection of short stories exploring finding hope in the most bizarre places - which have turned into performance storytelling pieces.
 'The Girl in the Grate', 'Found' and 'Jump' were performed to great acclaim at the 2016 Ilkley Literature Festival.
-The 'Girl in the Grate' grew to become a solo show which played at the Brighton Fringe in May 2017 and Camden Fringe in August 2017 and will tour again in 2018.
+The 'Girl in the Grate' grew to become a solo show which played at the Brighton Fringe in May 2017 and Camden Fringe in August 2017 and will play Manchester in 2018.
 'Over the Teacups' a piece created from the hidden history of the London Irish Centre will be the centre piece of their International Women's Day event in March 2018.
-'The Famous 45' premiered at the Ilkley Lit Fest in 2017 and will tour in 2018.
+'The Famous 45' premiered at the Ilkley Lit Fest in 2017 and will play at Brighton and Camden Fringes in 2018.

 Cathianne is currently Drama Development Script/Story Editor for CBBC in-house productions.